 Amanpreet (Aman) Kaur

 Aman came to Penn Libraries as the 2015 - 2017 Eugene Garfield Resident in Science Librarianship.
 From 2016 through 2021, she coordinated the Inter-Professional Student Advisory Gatherings (#IPSAG), the Penn Libraries' interprofessional networking event series geared towards students interested in health-related careers.
 During her residency, she received a 2017 Special Libraries Association (SLA) Philadelphia Chapter Appreciation Award for serving as the chapter's first SLAConnect Liaison and its first Community Outreach Committee Chair.
 Shortly afterwards, Aman received a 2017 SLA Presidential Citation for her work on the Diversity & Inclusion Task Force, a group whose recommendations were accepted by the Board and are currently being implemented at the international level.
 Aman was the 2018 Chair of the Group On Library Diversity (GOLD), which received the inaugural Campus Diversity Award for a Notable Cultural Contribution in 2017, an award given by a coalition of multicultural student organizations.
-She received the 2018 SLA Philadelphia Chapter Liberty Bell Award for continuing to promote a book drive to support school libraries at 20 public elementary and high schools in Philadelphia in partnership with Penn Libraries and the West Philadelphia Alliance for Children.
+She received the 2018 SLA Philadelphia Chapter Liberty Bell Award for continuing to promote a book drive to support school libraries at 20 public elementary and high schools in Philadelphia in partnership with Penn Libraries Community Outreach and the West Philadelphia Alliance for Children.
 Aman received professional development funding via the 2018 SLA Student & New Professionals Advisory Council Conference Registration Award, the 2019 Medical Library Association Travel Grant, the 2019 SLA Engineering Division/IEEE Continuing Education Award, and the 2019 & 2020 Medical Library Association/American Public Health Association Sewell Stipend for Public Health Librarians.
 In 2019, the American Library Association New Member Round Table named her an "Alternative Voice" within the field of librarianship.
 In 2020, Aman was elected to serve a two-year term on the Executive Board of the Penn Professional Staff Assembly.
 In 2021, she was appointed to serve on the board of the Pennsylvania Public Health Association and the Steering Committee of the Public Health Young Leaders Association and elected to serve as the Librarians' Assembly Representative to University Council and the Almanac Advisory Committee.

 Before coming to Penn, Aman worked in multiple capacities at Rutgers University, where she obtained a Master of Library and Information Science (MLIS) degree and currently serves as a part-time lecturer.
 She earned the 2015 Health Sciences Library Association of New Jersey student award for her outstanding work as the spring semester intern at the Rutgers Cancer Institute of New Jersey Resource & Learning Center.
-Aman also served in the 2013 - 2014 Literacy AmeriCorps of Palm Beach County, where she developed Adult Literacy Services for the Boynton Beach City Library.
-She holds a BS in Family & Consumer Sciences Education & Studies, with a minor in Engineering Studies from Iowa State and a Certificate in Grant Writing from the County College of Morris.
-While at Iowa State, she also spent time abroad including a half-semester undergraduate teaching experience in Indonesia and two internships in Ireland.
-Aman currently holds secondary school teaching certifications.
+Aman also served in the 2013 - 2014 Literacy AmeriCorps of Palm Beach County, where she developed and managed Adult Literacy Services for the Boynton Beach City Library.
+She holds a BS in Family & Consumer Sciences Education & Studies with a minor in Engineering Studies from Iowa State and a Certificate in Grant Writing from the County College of Morris.
+While at Iowa State, she also spent time abroad including an undergraduate student teaching experience in Indonesia and two public health internships in Ireland.
 In April 2018, Aman became one of the 2018 Iowa STATEment Makers for Career Achievement, an honor given to young alumni by the Iowa State University Alumni Association.